jay-framework/jay/design-log/29 - algorithm to split safe code.md

    in the case of pattern chaining, if one pattern is `JayTargetEnv.main` and another `JayTargetEnv.any` the whole expression is considered `JayTargetEnv.main`

+5. If the statement is an assignment statement and the analysis so far marked it as `JayTargetEnv.any`, the statement is considered `JayTargetEnv.main`.

 ### the `AnalysisResult` for `Statement`s and `Expression`s

 The `SourceFileStatementAnalyzer` performs the above analysis, and given